Quantum Electrodynamics of graphene Landau levels in a deep-subwavelength hyperbolic phonon polariton cavity: Conclusions

 \section{Conclusions}

-Here, we investigated the polaritonic spectrum of LLs in graphene embedded in an HPP cavity, including non-local effects beyond {\it dipole approximation}.
-Our analysis demonstrated that the non-local response introduces spectral features absent in purely local theories, such as coupling to LL transitions that are dipole-forbidden, underscoring its crucial role in accurately describing light-matter interactions at the nanoscale.
-Notably, our nonlocal theory identifies the vacuum Rabi frequency is maximized when the light's momentum, $q_\parallel$, is comparable to the inverse of the magnetic length, $q_\parallel \ell_B \sim 1$.
-This insight underscores the importance of considering nonlocal effects for achieving optimal light-matter coupling in such systems.
-Finally, we find that the strong coupling between LL transitions in graphene and cavity modes can be effectively engineered under high magnetic fields and low temperatures.
-Ref.~\onlinecite{andolina2024} established that sub-wavelength cavities are described by a scalar potential $\phi$ solving the electrostatic Poisson equation rather than a vector potential.
+Sub-wavelength cavities are described by a scalar potential $\phi$ solving the electrostatic Poisson equation rather than a vector potential\cite{andolina2024}.
 Starting from this insight, we developed a new theoretical framework to study C-QED of sub-wavelength cavities, by quantizing the scalar potential $\hat{\phi}$, assessing quantum vacuum fluctuations, and providing a way to calculate vacuum Rabi frequencies, without resorting to phenomenological compression factors.
 Our theory provides a quantitative tool to directly assess light-matter interactions in the strong and ultra-strong coupling regimes, offering a predictive tool for cavity design.

-Recent studies \cite{dapolito2023, wehmeier2024} have investigated the coupling between hBN phonon-polaritons and LL transitions in graphene in a SNOM setup, showing evidence of strong-coupling.
-On the other hand, polaritonic engineering \cite{HerzigSheinfux} stands as a promising tool for designing light-matter interaction at the nanoscale in van der Waals materials, and studying the strong-coupling regime at sub-Kelvin temperature, in the presence of strong magnetic fields.
+Motivated by recent experimental studies \cite{dapolito2023, wehmeier2024} that investigated the coupling between hBN phonon-polaritons and LL transitions in graphene in a SNOM setup, we applied our framework to investigate the polaritonic spectrum of LLs in graphene embedded in an HPP cavity.
+Crucially, we incorporated non-local response beyond the {\it dipole approximation}.
+Our analysis demonstrated that the non-local response introduces spectral features absent in purely local theories, such as coupling to LL transitions that are optically forbidden in the dipole approximation.
+Furthermore, our non-local theory shows that the vacuum Rabi frequency is maximized when the light's momentum, $q_\parallel$, is comparable to the inverse of the magnetic length, $q_\parallel \ell_B \sim 1$.
+This insight underscores the importance of considering non-local effects for achieving optimal light-matter coupling in such systems.
+These results indicate that {\it ultra-strong} coupling between LL transitions and cavity modes can be effectively engineered under high magnetic fields and low temperatures.